 - difficulty with swallowing or slurred speech.

-If you or your child develops any of these symptoms, you should seek medical care right away.
+If you or your child develops any of these symptoms (PDF), you should seek medical care right away.

 Although a viral cause is suspected, it is still unknown why some people develop AFM.
 There is no specific action to take to prevent AFM.
 However, it is always important to practice disease prevention steps, such as washing hands frequently, avoiding close contact with people who are sick, covering coughs and sneezes, and cleaning frequently touched surfaces.
 To learn more about AFM, visit the CDC Acute Flaccid Myelitis website.